binerogroup/documentation/_sources/networking/network/openstack-terminal-client.rst.txt

 .. note::

-   In order to connect an instance or router to the network, you will also need to create a :doc:`subnet </networking/subnet/index>` which you can then attach to an interface on a router or an instance.
+   To connect an instance or router to the network, you will also need to create a :doc:`subnet </networking/subnet/index>` which you can then attach to an interface on a router or an instance.

 ..  seealso::